 [*Note: Subsection 47(2) of the Act was repealed by Section 36 of the Utility and Review Board Act, S.N.S.
 1992, c.
 11. See Section 18 of that Act.]

-[The forms making up the Schedule to these regulations are available on the Nova Scotia Utility and Review Board web site at the following address: <http://nsuarb.novascotia.ca/sites/default/files/PDFs/expropriation.pdf>.]
+[The forms that make up the Schedule to these regulations are not available in this format.
+For more information or to obtain a hard copy, please contact the Registry of Regulations or the Nova Scotia Utility and Review Board web site at the following address: <http://nsuarb.novascotia.ca/sites/default/files/PDFs/expropriation.pdf>.]